 Search this website.
 You can use fund codes to locate specific funds

-Aaron joined the international business of Federated Hermes in August 2018 and is lead engager for the SDG Engagement High Yield Credit Fund, responsible for developing engagement strategies and working with companies in the fund.
-Aaron previously worked in EOS in North-American company engagement, including the automotive, chemicals, technology and consumer goods sectors, and continues to work with EOS in thought leadership.
+Aaron joined the international business of Federated Hermes in August 2018 and is Director of Engagement & Strategy for Sustainable Fixed Income.
+He is responsible for overall engagement strategy and working with companies in the SDG Engagement High Yield Credit strategy and wider sustainable fixed income products, and advises on sustainable investment analyses and approaches.
+Aaron previously worked in EOS in North American company engagement, including in automotive, chemicals, technology and consumer goods sectors, and continues to work with EOS in thought leadership across a series of engagement and ESG themes.
 Aaron has a decade of experience advising on corporate sustainability strategy and environmental and social challenges across private, public and NGO sectors.
 Before joining, Aaron consulted with Accenture Strategy in London, engaging numerous consumer goods, telecoms and logistics clients in sustainability strategy, ethical supply chain development, circular economy and environmental valuation projects.
-Aaron was previously a senior advisor with Forum for the Future, a UK NGO that partners with large companies to use systems thinking for developing long-term sustainable business models.
-He previously served in sustainability advisory roles in Canadian technology consulting and government settings.
+Previously, he was a senior advisor with Forum for the Future, a UK NGO that partners with large companies to use systems thinking for developing long-term sustainable business models, and served in sustainability advisory roles in Canadian technology consulting and government settings.
 Aaron holds an Honours Business Administration (HBA) degree from the Ivey School of Business at Western University, and a MSc in Environmental Technology from Imperial College London.

 Investors are concerned that a failure to account for the negative impacts of plastic has resulted in numerous interlinked challenges – from acute environmental pollution and potential human health impacts, to substantial greenhouse gas emissions across plastics value chains.